WeiRui-Wang/Pipeline/README.md

 node index.js deploy dice-on-demand F0.yml
 ```

-Overall, above commands are supported and can be used to run all the pipeline features as defined .
-Besides the basic setup commands such as `npm install` and `npm link`, the sequence of `build`, `test`, and `deploy` can be interchange, however it is worth-noting that `build` must be run before either `test` or `deploy` run.
+Overall, above commands are supported and can be used to run all the pipeline features as defined.
+With the basic setup
+commands on host such as `npm install` and `npm link`, the sequence of `build`, `test`, and `deploy` can be interchange,
+however it is worth-noting that `build` must be run before either `test` or `deploy` run.

-Furthermore, multiple edge case check is in place to enable dynamic checking and ensure the integrity of the enviroment and validity of the process logic flow as implemented in the pipeline modules.
+Furthermore, multiple edge case check is in place to enable dynamic checking and ensure the integrity of the environment
+and validity of the process logic flow as implemented in the pipeline modules.

 ### F0 `.env` File Format

-As defined in [M2 `.env` File Format](#m2-env-file-format) and M1's [`.env` File Format](#env-file-format) section, setup process are described as below for `.env` file.
-For F0, neither automatic tracking nor manually setup env variables were added.
-Additionally, [`.env.template`](.env.template) are also provided from M1's template as a way to maintain compatiablity of previously avalaible features as quoted below for quick reference and setup.
+As defined in [M2 `.env` File Format](#m2-env-file-format) and M1's [`.env` File Format](#env-file-format) section,
+setup process are described as below for `.env` file.
+For F0, neither automatic tracking nor manually setup env
+variables were added.
+Additionally, [`.env.template`](.env.template) are also provided from M1's template as a way to
+maintain compatibility of previously available features as quoted below for quick reference and setup.

 ```
 Setup: